 Water Sharing in Andhi Khola

 There are some irrigation systems in the Andhi Khola River Basin.
 Dahathum Changchangdi Irrigation scheme, Damuwa Phant Proposed scheme, Sataun Tapu Irrigation scheme, Kulbandh Irrigation schme, Lamage Phant Irrigation scheme, Thuli Benshi Irrigation Scheme, Tikaja Phant Irrigation scheme are the in operation.
 Some of them are in normal operation whereas some of them are damaged and operate in monsoon season only.
 The above mentioned irrigation systems are located in the upstream of the intake of Andhi khola.
+There are no schemes in the down stream of the Intake of the project.

+Riparian Release

-There are no schemes in the down stream of the Intake of the project.Riparian release is a critical component of hydropower project management, as it affects the water quality, aquatic ecology, and overall health of the river and its associated ecosystems.
+Riparian release is a critical component of hydropower project management, as it affects the water quality, aquatic ecology, and overall health of the river and its associated ecosystems.
 In the context of hydropower projects, riparian release refers to the discharge of water from the project back into the river downstream.

 Hydropower projects can have significant impacts on the natural flow regime of rivers and streams, and riparian release is used to mitigate these impacts and maintain the health of the river and its associated ecosystems.
 Riparian release involves the release of water from the project at specific rates, times, and seasons to mimic the natural flow regime and to maintain the ecological and hydrological balance of the river.